Algoraphics/Slime-Freighter/README.md

 **What is this?**

-This website is basically a showcase of things I've made while playing with [A-Frame](https://aframe.io).
+This project is basically a showcase of things I've made while playing with [A-Frame](https://aframe.io).
 It's a work in progress.

 Questions?
 Comments?
 Bugs?
 Job Offers?
 Cool Links?
 Angry Rants?
 - Email:  *algoraphics@gmail.com*